 DON’T load your horse into (or leave him in) an unhitched trailer – trailers are unstable and can tip up if they’re not hitched.

-DON’T tie your horse inside a trailer before closing the partition or attaching the butt bar/chain – if he panics and tries to back out he could do himself some serious damage but the partition or bar will prevent him from backing out.
+DON’T tie your horse inside a trailer before closing the partition or attaching the butt bar/chain (Most straight loading trailers have a butt bar or chain that your horse can rest against instead of resting on the rear door) – if he panics and tries to back out he could do himself some serious damage but the partition or bar will prevent him from backing out.

 Quick tips for loading a difficult horse